nkulik94/trivia-game/README.md

 ## Deploy/demo

-To see the app in action either [try it out for yourself](https://backward-jeopardy.herokuapp.com/) (you'll need to sign in with a second user on an incognito browser to actually play) or watch one or both of the following demos (clicking the links will take you to YouTube):
+To see the app in action either [try it out for yourself](https://backward-jeopardy.herokuapp.com/) (you'll need to sign in with a second user on an incognito browser to actually play) or watch one or both of the following demos (clicking the pictures will take you to YouTube):

 | [![Regular User Demo](./images/in-game-image.png)](https://youtu.be/jksncUyl4JM) |
 | -------------------------------------------------------------------------------- |